maneeshaindrachapa/Hall-Management-System/README.md

 ```
  $ npm install
 ```
-- Make sure the database is up and running and the provided database file is imported
+- Make sure the database is up and running and the database dump file is imported to your database.
-- Make sure the PHP server is running
+- Make sure to put the API code inside the `XAMPP` webapps directory.